Requesting temporary protection

 Submitting the application

 If the conditions for granting temporary protection are met, a provisional temporary protection certificate is issued.
-The beneficiary of temporary protection must then request an appointment with the General Department of immigration in order to obtain a biometric card.
+You must then request an appointment with the General Department of Immigration in order to obtain a biometric card.
 These documents allow its holder to remain on Luxembourg territory, but do not confer a right of residence in accordance with the legislation on the entry and residence of foreigners.

 Validity period